amolchandurkar/ai-ml-ds/sal-prediction/README.md

-# Simple Salery Prediction ML model using Linear Regresion-Demo
+# Simple Salary Prediction ML model using Linear Regression approach
 ##Prepare train data
 ##Prepare Model and train it using input data
 ##Prepare App Model to be run from Anaconda terminal